 Each of these controls has properties that you can change to affect its visual display as well as its behavior.
+The properties panel is visible on the right side of VSTA under the Project Explorer.
 5. Select the OK button.
 The Properties window will show all of the control's properties.
 This is the same general idea as the SolidWorks Property Manager.

 - 6. Review the following properties that were defined by the use of the Dialog template. - Text = OK.
 This is the text that is visible to the user.
-Use an ampersand (&) before a character to assign the Alt-key shortcut for the control. - (Name) = OK\Button.
-This name is what your code must reference to respond to the button or to change its properties while your macro is running. - Select the Cancel button and review its Text and Name properties as well. - 8.
-Select the dialog itself from the designer, not the Project Explorer, and change its Text property to "Materials". - 9.
-Review the following properties of the dialog form that were set by using the Dialog template.
+Use an ampersand (&) before a character to assign the Alt-key shortcut for the control. - (Name) = OK_Button.
+This name is what your code must reference to respond to the button or to change its properties while your macro is running. - 7.
+Select the Cancel button and review its Text and Name properties as well.

-- AcceptButton = OK Button

-- CancelButton = Cancel\Button

-- 10. Select the ComboBox and set its Name to "Materials Combo".
+- 8. Select the dialog itself from the designer, not the Project Explorer, and change its Text property to "Materials". - 9.
+Review the following properties of the dialog form that were set by using the Dialog template. - AcceptButton = OK_Button - CancelButton = Cancel_Button - 10.
+Select the ComboBox and set its Name to "Materials Combo".

-Showing the Dialog
+Show the Dialog